 - All auctions that you have won must be paid for before you leave the auction.

-- Sellers will receive payment at the conclusion of the auction when cash holdings allows it.
+- Sellers will receive payment at the conclusion of the auction when cash holdings allow it.
 Sellers who leave without cashing out will be mailed a check as soon as possible.
 It is our recommendation to be willing to take your payout via cash or PayPal.

 - ADDITIONAL INFORMATION FOR SELLERS

 - Zip Lock Bags are Not Allowed